stephengold/Maud/README.md

 Screen after a few seconds.

 The Editor Screen is Maud's main screen, where 3-D models are visualized, browsed, and edited.
-There's a menu bar across the top and a message bar at the bottom.
+There's a menu bar across the top and a message bar across the bottom.
 The rest of the user interface is split into overlapping sub-windows called "tools".